top of page

 The exhibit.

-The Portraits of the Hibakusha | 80 Years Remembered is an exclusive collection of portraits of the survivors of the atomic bombing of Hiroshima and Nagasaki.
-This collection has great historical significance and will help facilitate discussion for the need to ban nuclear weapons.
+Portraits of the Hibakusha | 80 Years Remembered is a series of 52 Lenticular portraits of the survivors of the atomic bombing of Hiroshima and Nagasaki.
+A collection with great historical significance, we hope to facilitate discussion for the legacies of nuclear bombing, testing, and the urgency of nuclear disarmament.

-The "hibakusha" are the surviving victims of the atomic bombs which fell on Hiroshima and Nagasaki
+The "hibakusha" are the surviving victims of the atomic bombs which fell on Hiroshima and Nagasaki.

 1.jpg